-Yohann Auvitu is a 28-year-old right-shooting defenceman who is looking to crack the Oilers’ 2017-18 opening night lineup.
+Yohann Auvitu is a 28-year-old left-shooting defenceman who is looking to crack the Oilers’ 2017-18 opening night lineup.

 Where did Auvitu (pronounced oh-vee-too) come from?
 From France originally, which is very rare for an NHL player.
 Auvitu played several seasons in Finland.
 Then after winning the award for the Finnish League’s best defenceman in 2015-16 and an impressive showing in the 2016 World Hockey Championships, the Devils signed the defenceman to a two-way contract.